loyab1/loyab1/README.md

 ## Hi there 👋
   ⚡My names Ben.
   🔭I'm currently pursuing a degree in Information Technology.
+  💻The language I am learning right now is Python!
 <!--
 **loyab1/loyab1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.